 Employees must work 3 months before becoming eligible to take vacation.
 The year (for vacation purposes) will be counted annually from the date of employment.
-All vacations must be scheduled in advance, approved by the Managing Director, and must be adjusted/scheduled to meet the needs of XXX.
-XXX recognizes each employee's vacation entitlement and will not unreasonably deny or withhold approval of vacation requests.
+All vacations must be scheduled in advance, approved by the Executive Director, and must be adjusted/scheduled to meet the needs of <AGENCY>.